About the Counseling Academic Department

 Meet the Department Core Faculty

-Assistant Professor of School Counseling
+Assistant Professor of Rehabilitation Counseling

 Assistant Professor